jbossdemocentral/integration-summitlab2018-fuse-amq/README.md

 - 1 queue for __display__
 - 1 queue for __input__
 - 1 queue for __location display in map__
-- 1 queue for __route display in map__
 - 3 queues in case the participants needs it, __temp queues__

 ![Broker Env](docs/images/msgenv.png)

 ### Working with GUI

-Go to [http://gui-YOURUSERID-summitlab.opentlc.com](http://gui-YOURUSERID-summitlab.opentlc.com) (TBC).
+Navigate to [http://www-hackathon-ui-\<YOURUSERID\>.apps.hackahton.openshiftworkshop.com](http://www-hackathon-ui-<YOURUSERID>.apps.hackahton.openshiftworkshop.com) in your browser.
 This is where you can use to display the result, and places for you to submit input as well.
-To interact You will need to pass/retrive data from messaging queues that are assign to you!
+To interact you will need to pass/retrive data from messaging queues you created in your address space!

 ![Working with GUI](docs/images/gui.png)